daveyb/ansible/README.md

 This is my personal (and always a WIP) Ansible playbook for setting up and enforcing a consistent config on my computers.

+Out-of-the-box, the plays will run on `localhost`, but it can be configured to run on remote *nix machines as well.

 It's designed to init new dotfiles as needed, so be aware that it may clobber existing dotfiles you already have.

 ##Usage